Epilepsy and pregnancy

 • taking sodium valproate

-• taking more than one anti-seizure medication
+• taking more than 1 anti-seizure medication

-• taking high doses of anti-epilepsy medications.
+• taking high doses of anti-seizure medications.

-You should NOT STOP or decrease the dose of your antiepileptic medication without a doctors direction as this can be unsafe for you and your baby.
-If you are not yet pregnant but are planning to become pregnant, stopping, changing or decreasing your antiepileptic medicine may be an option.
-Your doctor may suggest a change of medicine before you become pregnant.
-Experts recommend that this trial take place at least 6 months before the pregnancy so that you and your doctor can see the results.
+Stopping epilepsy medication without medical advice is associated with an increased risk of death from seizures.
+If you're not currently pregnant but are planning to become pregnant, changing medication, decreasing the dose, or (less likely) stopping your anti-seizure medication may be an option.
+Your healthcare provider may suggest trying a change of medication before you become pregnant.
+Experts recommend that this trial takes place at least 6 months before your pregnancy so that you and your healthcare provider can see how it goes.

-• See your doctor at least 6 months before you start trying to have a baby, so that you can talk about the best ways to manage a healthy pregnancy.
+• See your doctor at least 6 months before you start trying to have a baby, so you can talk about the best ways to manage a healthy pregnancy.

-• Make healthy lifestyle choices such as:
+• Make healthy lifestyle choices, including:

-• Eat a healthy diet.
+• eating a healthy diet

-• Take folic acid and prenatal vitamins.
+• taking folic acid and prenatal vitamins

-• Get enough sleep.
+• getting enough sleep

-• Avoid smoking, alcohol and illicit drugs.
+• avoiding smoking, alcohol and illicit drugs.

 During early pregnancy, usually the first 12 weeks, nausea and vomiting are common symptoms (called morning sickness).
 This can happen at any time of the day and can last longer than 12 weeks.

-Although seizures can be risky, many mothers who have seizures during pregnancy deliver healthy babies.
-Tell your doctor about the seizure.
-Your doctor may adjust your medication to help prevent other seizures.
 If you have a seizure in the last few months of your pregnancy, your healthcare provider might monitor your baby at the hospital or clinic.

 If you have frequent seizures during your third trimester, your healthcare provider might recommend an elective caesarean delivery to avoid the risk of a seizure during labour.